SambhavS/Wigle/README.md

 # Wigle
-Wigle is a fast, keyword-based search engine for finding Wikipedia articles that can be used directly from your terminal.
+Wigle is a fast, keyword-based search engine for finding Wikipedia articles, that can be used directly from your terminal.

 ## [wi]kipedia + goo[gle]!
 Wigle can be run from the terminal and, once loaded, returns ultra fast search results.
 Wigle supports single and multi word search queries.

 ## Algo Overview
 Wigle has different logic for single and multi word queries.
 Single-word logic queries look through a large number (~1m) of titles for an exact or partial title match, and prioritizes any that have been crawled with high relevance/reputation scores.
 Crawling takes a significant amount of time, so this approach allows us to blend